 In 2018, Fury reapplied for his boxing licence through the British Boxing Board of Control.
 It was all beginning to come together.

 The return fight: Sefer Sefari.
 A career cruiserweight with a record of 23-1-0.
 21 of those 23 fights ended with a KO.
 In other words, a contender not to be trifled with.
 Fury shed over 110 pounds (50kg) for this one.

 The fight started slow.
 Fury danced around a bit, regaining his rhythm after being warned by the referee twice.
 He soon hit his pace – as well as Sefari left, right, and centre.
-Sefari would later retire in round four after copping some punishment from the Gypsy King himself.
-And so the ball was rolling once again.
+Sefari would later retire in round four after copping too much punishment from the Gypsy King.
+The ball had started rolling once again.

 Next up was Francesco Pianeta who held a record of 35–4–1.
 Like Sefari, he had 21 KOs under his belt.
 Only this time around, Fury was kept on his toes a little more.
 The two would go the distance in ten whole rounds before Fury earned the points decision.

-After years of putting in the hard yards, Fury finally got the chance to face Wilder.
-The moment he had been waiting for.
+After years of putting in the hard yards, Fury finally got the chance to go head-to-head with Wilder.
+The opportunity he had been waiting for.
 Against the very man that had reignited the flames within him.
 As we now know, it would controversially end in a draw despite many believing Fury had it locked down.
 But no matter.
 The Gypsy King had secured a different kind of victory that fateful day.
 One that would echo two years on, decorated by additional wins against undefeated talents in Tom Schwarz (then 24-0-0) and Otto Wallin (then 20-0-0), before extinguishing any lingering doubts at MGM Grand Garden Arena on February 22nd of 2020.